David-Bugaboo/Twentyheim/Treasures.md

 f iRe HeaRt Gemstone
 This rare, magical gemstone can only be obtained by playing the The House of
 Longreach scenario or by trading for it from a player who obtained it by those
 means.
-It cannot be purchased but may be sold for 400gc.
+It cannot be purchased but may be sold for 400 coroas.
 If the gemstone is
 carried by a spellcaster, he may transfer to the gemstone up to 3 points of damage
 he suffers from an attack, and must declare that he is doing so as soon as the
 damage is taken.
 The spellcaster may use the gemstone as many times as he